 - In EKS, you also additionally pay the usual hourly price for any EC2 instances, EBS volumes and ELBs that you create to run your Kubernetes worker nodes and apps.

-- The same as for all other AWS services, for EKS you only pay for what you use, as you use it; there are no minimum fees and no upfront commitments.
-For example, if you deploy the EKS cluster and run your workload on it for 24 hours you will be only changed for these 24 hours.
-There is also an option to stop your EKS worker nodes when you don’t need them to save costs without missing data on that nodes.
+- As is the same for all other AWS services, with EKS you only pay for what you use, as you use it; there are no minimum fees and no upfront commitments.
+For example, if you deploy the EKS cluster and run your workload on it for 24 hours, you will only be charged for these 24 hours.
+There is also an option to stop your EKS worker nodes when you don’t need them in order to save costs without missing data on those nodes.

-- You may use reserved instances to save costs in long term or use spot instances to save costs in short term if your workload can tolerate one or more instances eventually going down because the spot price became bigger than the spot bid.
+- You may use reserved instances to save costs in the long term or use spot instances to save costs in the short term if your workload can tolerate one or more instances eventually going down; the spot price becomes more expensive than the spot bid.

-Design rules for saving costs with EKS are the same as for designing system on ‘raw’ EC2, but with one key difference — Kubernetes platform can automatically failover any services deployed to it and it does it well!
+The design rules for saving costs with EKS are the same as for designing a system on ‘raw’ EC2, but with one key difference — the Kubernetes platform can automatically failover any services deployed to it, and it does it well!

 Just as an example, if you use Kubernetes for scaling stateless services and you have properly configured the K8s ‘anti-affinity rules’ and enough replicas for each, you can replace each Kubernetes worker instance with a different one (different instance type, different capacity, switch from on-demand to spot instance) without downtime.

-That can effectively help you to save up to 90% of your AWS costs without impacting the SLAs or HA requirements too much which, by our experience, is usually affordable for most data processing systems.
+That can effectively help you to save up to 80% of your AWS costs without impacting the worst-case SLAs or HA requirements too much, which, by our experience, is usually affordable for most data processing systems.

 AWS EKS brings the benefits of container-based computing to organizations that want to focus on building applications instead of setting up a Kubernetes cluster from scratch.

 - Running scalable stateless apps.
-Good examples are REST APIs and various data processing microservices
+Examples: REST APIs and various data processing microservices

 - Running resource-aggressive workflows on auto-scaled spot instances using failover capabilities provided by Kubernetes

-- Running DB and queue server clusters that support running in Kubernetes PetSets and tolerates the failure of one node without downtime.
+- Running DB and queue server clusters that support running in Kubernetes PetSets and tolerate the failure of one node without downtime.
 Examples: MongoDB, Elasticsearch, Kafka

-When we don’t recommend to use AWS EKS?
+When would we not recommend to use AWS EKS?

 Use cases that we don’t recommend for AWS EKS:

 - Deploying products that are not designed for running and scaling in Docker.
-Any product that requires operator to change config files at disk to add or remove nodes (such as Apache HDFS) will become a pain when deployed into Kubernetes
+Any product that requires the operator to change config files on the disk to add or remove nodes (such as Apache HDFS) will become a pain when deployed in Kubernetes.

 - Deploying applications that can’t run in more than one replica.
-Kubernetes can only show it’s full power (such as automatic failovers through the pods eviction) on apps that run in more than 1 replica.
-If you app does not support running more than one replica of itself in the same network or with same DB or only supports the so-called ‘hot-standby’ mode then Kubernetes (and hence EKS) is probably not the best choice to deploy it.
-If you have legacy applications that can’t run it Docker or scale properly, then there are many companies on the market (including our one) that can help you to fix that seamlessly for your business.
+Kubernetes can only show it’s full power (such as automatic failovers through the pods eviction) on apps that run in more than one replica.
+If your app does not support running more than one replica of itself in the same network or with the same DB or only supports the so-called ‘hot-standby’ mode, then Kubernetes (and hence EKS) is probably not the best choice to deploy it.
+If you have legacy applications that can’t run in Docker or scale properly, then there are many companies on the market (including our own) that can help you seamlessly fix this issue for your business.